Private Attorneys General Act (PAGA)

 What do our Private Attorneys General Act attorneys do?

-- Our attorneys will file the lawsuit under the California labor codes provisions.
+- We will file the lawsuit under the California labor codes provisions.
 There are specific requirements that you will have to meet when filing such a claim.

-- Our attorneys have a strong understanding of California Labor laws to make sure that we represent you and your rights completely.
+- We have a strong understanding of California Labor laws to make sure that we represent you and your rights completely.
 We always work to make sure that no employee is taken advantage of by their employer.

-- Our attorneys will represent you in trial in the event that both parties do not end up settling. our trial attorneys have extensive experience in employment law.
+- We will represent you in trial in the event that both parties do not end up settling. our trial attorneys have extensive experience in employment law.

-- Our top-rated attorneys work on a contingency basis, which means that we only get paid in the event that we settle or win the case with the employer.
+- We work on a contingency basis, which means that we only get paid in the event that we settle or win the case with the employer.

 How can I file a Private Attorneys General Act claim?

-- In order to file a claim, there are specific steps you can take to make sure that you follow through with all your responsibilities.
+- To file a claim, there are specific steps you can take to make sure that you follow through with all your responsibilities.
 These steps include:

 - Collecting evidence: Gather all the different types of evidence that you believe support your claim.
 For example, gather your pay stubs, employment contracts, and copies of any policies.